-As a part of the celebration in Kolkata, the NGO has a state level meet of men’s rights activists on 17th Novemeber at Nicco Park premises and held a press conference.
+As a part of the celebration in Kolkata, the NGO has a state-level meeting of men’s rights activists on 17th November at Nicco Park premises and held a press conference.

 Activists started preparing the venue and registration for the state men’s rights meet early in the day.
 This gave ample opportunity to the MRAs to interact among themselves and to know each other better.

 The conference started with a small movie prepared by Satyajit Ray Film and Television Institute on atrocities against men followed by a quiz on International Men’s Day.
-Amartya Talukdar a die hard activist won gift for his contribution to men’s rights in the state and was felicitated by the NGO –
+Amartya Talukdar a die-hard activist won a gift for his contribution to men’s rights in the state and was felicitated by the NGO –

 Activists from all over the state was also felicitated with Hridaya T’Shirts.